-- Each department or school may nominate one candidate in either or both of the above eligible fields.
+- Each department or college may nominate one candidate in either or both of the above eligible fields.
 Each unit may create its own selection process for its nominee.

-Eligible fields in 2020 will be Mathematics, Physical Sciences and Engineering; and Social Sciences.
+Eligible fields in 2021 will be Biological Sciences and Humanities and Fine Arts (including history).

-A nomination packet must include the following required items:
+A nomination packet must be submitted by the department chair or college dean and include the following required items:

 - a 10-page abstract of the dissertation, double spaced on white letter-sized paper.
+In addition to the 10-pages of text, this may also include appendices containing non-textual material such as charts, tables, or figures.
 (PDF file, number each page, and put nominee’s name on each page)

 - three letters addressing the significance and quality of the nominee's dissertation